gazebosim/gz-msgs/tutorials/cppgetstarted.md

 }
 ```

-The easiest way to include Ignition Msgs is through the `gz/msgs.hh`
+The easiest way to include Gazebo Msgs is through the `gz/msgs.hh`
 header file.
 Alternatively, you can include only the header files you need.
 For this example, we'll take the short and easy approach.